dabija999/nodeJS-exercises/README.md

 ## Usage

-Save the script as `copyImages.js` in your project directory.
-Run it using Node.js from the terminal, specifying the file extensions of the images you wish to copy and any folders to ignore:
+Save the script as `copy.js` in your project directory.
+Run it using Node.js from the terminal, specifying the file extensions of the files you wish to copy and any folders to ignore:

 ```
-node copyImages.js png temp
+node copy.js png temp
 ```

 **Use quotation marks when specifying multiple extensions/folders to ignore**

 ```
-node copyImages.js "jpg png" "temp cache"
+node copy.js "jpg png" "temp cache"
 ```

 This command will copy `.jpg` and `.png` files from the current working directory to a subdirectory named `destination`, skipping any files in folders named `temp` or `cache`.